Weak Gravity Conjecture of Charged-Rotating-AdS Black Hole Surrounded by Quintessence and String Cloud: Kerr-Newman-AdS black hole with quintessence and cloud of strings

-As we can see, two equation (60) and (52) are extremely same.
-After proving all the universal relations, we now obtain a new universal relation that arises from the new property of the black hole as cloud of string.
-In that case , we prove the corresponding universal relation and also show how such black hole is satisfied by weak gravity conjecture.
-So, we use relation (49) and obtain ,
+As we can see, the equations (\ref{60}) and (\ref{52}) are extremely the same.
+After proving all the universal relations, we now obtain a new universal relation from the black hole's new property as the cloud of string.
+We prove the corresponding universal relation and show how such a black hole is satisfied by weak gravity conjecture.
+So, we use the relation (\ref{49}) and obtain,

-We note here the above equation and relation of $\zeta$ in text lead us to confirm the last universal relation.
+Here, the above equation and relation of $\zeta$ in-text lead us to confirm the last universal relation.
 So, it is given by,

-Here the same as before we have some figures, these show us how the cloud of string terms will effect to the corresponding system.
-Therefore, as we can see from all the above relations, we examined the universal relationships for Kerr-Newman-AdS black holes in three form.
-We obtained the universal relations in the different cases and we compared them with each other.
-By using thermodynamic relations, we observe that when a new property is added to the black hole, a new universal relation can be considered for it .
-In this paper, we also calculated the new universal relations by considering the \textbf{rotating} and \textbf{quintessence dark energy} as well as the \textbf{cloud of string} of the black hole.
-We observed that this universal relation is well established .
-As it turned out, when the constant correction is a negative, the mass decreases and the mass-charge ratio also decreases to equal one.
-In fact, there is a sign of weak gravity conjecture behavior, which was examined for all cases with respect to the extremal bound.
-Therefore, by considering new modes such as high dimensions and black holes with different structures new universal relations can be evaluated, we will study this problem in future.
+Here the same as before, we have plots of Fig. \ref{3}.
+These show us how the cloud of string terms will affect the corresponding system.
+Therefore, we can see from all the above relations that we examined the universal relationships for Kerr-Newman-AdS black holes in the three forms.
+We obtained the universal relations in the different cases and compared them with each other.
+Using thermodynamic relations, we observe that when a new property is added to the black hole, a new universal relation can be considered.
+In this paper, we also calculated the new universal relations by assuming the rotating and quintessence dark energy and the cloud of the string of the black hole.
+We observed that this universal relation is well established.
+As it turned out when the constant correction is negative, the mass decreases, and the mass-charge ratio also decreases to equal one.
+There is a sign of weak gravity conjecture behavior, which was examined for all cases concerning the extremal bound.
+Therefore, by considering new modes such as high dimensions and black holes with different structures, new universal relations can be evaluated, and we will study this problem in the future.